AncyJenisha/CSharp/src/Assignment17/Assignment17.md

 This code serves as a starting point for investigating memory leaks during file I/O operations.
 It's important to analyze the memory behavior and usage during such operations, as excessive memory allocation without proper cleanup can lead to memory leaks.

+### **Inference**
+The memory issue in the provided code is the use of a MemoryStream to store the entire content of the file before writing it to the disk.
+This approach can be problematic when dealing with large files because it loads the entire content into memory, potentially causing memory-related performance and resource issues.

 ## TASK4 Logging System for Multiple Users

 This project demonstrates a simple logging system for multiple users.